 The information presented in the Non-financial Statement did not form part of the audit of the Group Management Report and was subject to a separate limited assurance engagement performed by KPMG AG Wirtschaftsprüfungsgesellschaft.
-The auditor's report can be found on page 142 et seq.

 Notes on Reporting

 This statement was prepared in accordance with sections 315b and 315c in conjunction with 289c to 289e of the German Commercial Code (HGB).
 The indicators were calculated based on international frameworks such as the GRI and Greenhouse Gas Protocol.